yathAg/openroad_vsd_7nmContest/README.md

 Design area 2489 u^2 45% utilization.
 ```

-## Optimizing the design for 0 wns and drc free
+## Performing DRC on the final GDSII.

+> Everything discussed in this section is experimental and NOT from ORFS.